 8. Are there any loans after law school to help with the costs associated with the state bar exam?

 Loan assistance from private lenders is available to you for purposes of assisting with bar exam expenses, bar application fees, and associated living expenses.
-Bar loans are made payable directly to you and, because they are not a component of your financial aid package from Baylor Law School, you may choose to borrow from $500 to $15,000.
-These loans are commercial loans and are based upon your credit worthiness and, as such, the interest rate/fees will vary from lender to lender based upon your credit criteria.
+Bar loans are made payable directly to you and, because they are not a component of your financial aid package from Baylor Law School.
+You may choose to borrow from $500 to $15,000.
+These loans are commercial loans and are based upon your credit worthiness and, as such, the interest rate/fees will vary from lender to lender based upon your credit.
 As always, we strongly encourage you to minimize borrowing.
 To this end, we encourage you to carefully think through the impact of borrowing additional money, because cumulative borrowing can significantly impact your post-graduation lifestyle for the ten or more years you will be in repayment.